 - You can change your Medicare Supplement plan to another Medicare Supplement plan any time of year, NOT only during the Annual Election Period (AEP).

-- Medicare Part A covers your stay, Medicare Part B covers office visits, and Medicare Part D covers prescription drugs.
+- Medicare Part A covers your stay, Medicare Part B covers who you see, and Medicare Part D covers prescription drugs.

-- We have WJR Medicare Division advisors standing by to explain more about how Medicare works and to see if you could be saving money.
+We have WJR Medicare team advisors standing by to explain more about how Medicare works and to see if you could be saving money.
 Call our WJR Medicare University hotline at (248) 230-8595 or research rates on your own at WJR Rate Comparison.